Please note, applications for research degrees are now closed for 2019/20 entry

 - A strong, viable research proposal: This should be around 1000 words and include your research idea, what you know about this topic already and why you have a new take on it.
 Outline any specific research questions you might want to ask and address how you will collect data.
 Include timescales and any opportunities and problems you might encounter and how you might address them.

-- All Education Studies Research Courses are Band A (IELTS 6.5 with no component below 6.0).
+- All Education Studies Research Courses are Band B (IELTS overall score of 7.0 (with a 7.0 in Writing).
 Further info on English language tests here.

 - Referees: We require two academic referees.
 They will be contacted by our admissions department to upload a reference directly to your application.
 References cannot be accepted directly from the applicant